OsiPog/bogdan-tools/README.md

 # bogdan-tools

-This repository contains scripts I used in my [Bogdan](https://github.com/OsiPog/bogdan) project.
+This repository contains scripts I used in my [Bogdan](https://github.com/OsiPog/bogdan) (abandoned) project.
 These scripts are quite modular so feel free to use them yourself.